editorconfig/editorconfig-qtcreator/README.md

 For building plugins you usually have to build QtCreator yourself.
-For openSUSE the special libqt5-creator-plusgin-devel RPM provided in the repository mentioned above caon be used instead.
+For openSUSE the special libqt5-creator-plusgin-devel RPM provided in the repository mentioned above can be used instead.

 The environment variables `QTC_SOURCE` shall contain the path to qt-creators source, `QTC_BUILD` to it's build folder.
 Now run